-Once an employee’s salary reaches that limit, he or she is no longer required to pay this tax.
-Thus, the maximum contribution that an employee will make towards Social Security Tax in 2020 is:
+Once an employee’s salary reaches that limit, they are no longer required to pay this tax.
+Therefore, the maximum contribution that an employee will make towards Social Security Tax in 2021 is:

 Employers also have to pay this tax by matching each employee’s contribution dollar-for-dollar, up to the same maximum wage base limit.

 The second half of FICA is the Medicare Tax.
 Employers are required to withhold 1.45% of each employee’s taxable gross wages to cover it.
 Unlike the Social Security Tax, there is no maximum wage base limit for the Medicare Tax.
 In fact, higher wage earners that reach a certain threshold amount, a figure that varies depending on their filing status, have to pay what’s called an Additional Medicare Tax (sadly, the IRS didn’t come up with a clever name for this one).

 The Additional Medicare Tax rate is 0.9% for every dollar earned above the threshold amount.